Discover Poland in September: A Guide To Autumnal Adventure

 Culinary Exploration in Krakow

-Join the street food and craft beer adventure to taste the authentic flavors of the city.
+Join the street food and craft beer adventure of Krakow to taste the authentic flavors of the city.
 This tour introduces participants to Krakow’s rich culinary traditions and thriving craft beer scene through tastings at local hotspots, combining cultural insights with delicious eats.

 Authentic Polish Cooking Class

-Participate in a cooking class, starting with a market visit to shop for fresh ingredients.
+Participate in a Krakow cooking class, starting with a market visit to shop for fresh ingredients.
 Learn the art of making Poland’s famous dumplings from scratch, and enjoy tasting your creations.
 This cooking class teaches culinary skills and immerses you in Polish food culture.

 Active Outdoor Adventures